Menacing Defense Attorney Representing Clients in Denver Metro Area

 Speak with An Experienced Criminal Defense Attorney Today

 Menacing charges are serious cases that require serious representation.
-The use of a weapon is always an aggravating factor to courts and prosecutors.
-It's always helpful to speak with a defense attorney if facing a menacing charge.
+Being armed with a deadly weapon is always an aggravating factor to courts and prosecutors.

 The criminal defense attorney at the Lawrence Law Firm provides a no obligation free consultation.
 We are open during regular business hours, and we will stay late and be available on the weekends if necessary.
 Schedule a free consultation with an Assault Defense Attorney from the Lawrence Law Firm.
 We are ready, willing, and able to represent you.